DO YOU SEE ME?

 This is how this catering business got started.
 It was born out of a desperation to figure a way out of bankruptcy for us.
 We were offered a good amount of money for something quite simple, barbecuing a whole hog up in the north country for a gift opening.
 It turned out to be a turning point in our life.
 It was not even our barbeque or our hog, they only wanted someone to take it there and cook it!

-What do you do with your life when it throws you lemons.. fuck the lemonade bullshit!
+What do you do with your life when it throws you lemons.. the hell with the lemonade bullshit!
 We had it all, life was good and we were rolling in it.
 Banks called us wanting our business, I was a successful hairstylist with three salons.
 I even helped my Ex realize his dream of owning his own business.. and that is where everything started to fall apart..

 We can blame the bankruptcy on interest rates of 18 to 21 percent, or we can blame the economy, in the end the ex blamed me.. it doesn’t really matter.
 We were broke and we were going to lose everything.